Want to make your own vertical herb spiral garden? This compact space saving design can be made with just a few basic steps.

 Sprinkle rock minerals (crusher dust from your landscapers is also suitable and very economical) and organic fertilisers as you add the organic matter to build in nutrients as a food source.

-Moisture loving plants at the bottom of the spiral will thrive if you include some (optional) additional moisture holding ingredients like coconut fibre (coir peat), sphagnum moss, worm castings or some well aged compost (humus).
+Moisture loving plants at the bottom of the spiral will thrive if you include some (optional) additional moisture holding ingredients. e.g. coconut fibre (coir peat), sphagnum moss, worm castings or some well aged compost (humus).

-These videos focus more on constructing the spiral structure than building the soil but I think you will get a better idea watching several spirals being built – they all offer different perspectives and insights!
+These videos focus more on constructing the herb spiral structure, than building the soil.
+I think you will get a better idea watching several herb spirals being built.
+They all offer different perspectives and insights!

-This video shows a spiral made using rocks and soil.
+This video shows a herb spiral made using rocks and soil.